cee-chen/object-fit-polyfill/README.md

 Unlike [object-fit-images](https://github.com/bfred-it/object-fit-images) or [Primož Cigler's method](https://medium.com/@primozcigler/neat-trick-for-css-object-fit-fallback-on-edge-and-other-browsers-afbc53bbb2c3#.17fpxgk0w) (both excellent alternatives if you'd rather not use this one), this polyfill does not set a background image on the parent container, but instead resizes and repositions the image (using inline CSS for height, width, absolute positioning, and negative margins).

-The polyfilled item will get the class `object-fit-polyfill` if styling-issues are occuring.
+The polyfilled item will receive the class `object-fit-polyfill` if styling issues occur that require overrides.

+## Why bother?

 If you're wondering: why bother using `<img>` tags versus `background-image`?
 Here's a couple reasons: